 How to Minimize Downtime During a WordPress Migration

-Migrating a WordPress website involves moving all of your site’s files, databases, and settings from one server to another or transferring a domain from one to a new one.
+Migrating a WordPress website involves transferring all of your site’s files, databases, and settings from one server to another, or moving a domain from one to a new one.
 While the WordPress migration process is essential for upgrading your hosting or making large-scale changes, it comes with a significant risk: downtime.

-Even a few minutes of downtime during a WordPress migration can affect your traffic, lead to a poor user experience, and damage your SEO rankings.
+Even a few minutes of downtime during a WordPress migration can significantly impact your traffic, lead to a poor user experience, and negatively affect your SEO rankings.
 Every second your site is down, you risk losing visitors and potential customers.

 Worried about losing visitors during your website migration?
 So, how can you avoid these risks?